aruba-uxi/pyhpeuxi/README.md

 # Help

-Once you have written a specific API  `OpenApi.function_name(`, placing your cursor over the command will show you help for the function and what the required parameters are (example is Visual Studio Code).
-The first parameter is always login.
-You may also read the help for the function by calling `help(OpenApi.function_name)`.
-Each function contains a brief help summary.
+After writing a specific API call such as `OpenApi.function_name(`, you can hover your cursor over the command to view help information and the required parameters (e.g., in Visual Studio Code).
+Note that the first parameter is always "login."
+Additionally, you can read the function's help documentation by calling help(OpenApi.function_name).
+Each function includes a concise help summary.

 # Python Package Upgrade Instructions